JacksonBates/fcc-git-nomic/RULES.md

 If a rule is accepted,the player that proposed it will be awarded a 3x3cm hexagonal laptop sticker.
 The number of stickers will be tracked on the wiki.
 (The stickers exist in-game only, unfortunately)

+## 6 - Bugs in Your Code
+If a rule is rejected, the player that proposed the rule will have gained a software bug!
+Bugs are tracked on the wiki.